gkxiao/ph4_selection_using_hydration_site_analysis/README.md

 > dx_at_coord.py 1ke8_3drism_density.dx -9.244 45.091 6.068
 -9.244 45.091 6.068 3.234434937898573
 </pre>
-<h3>Jupyter notebook：score all of the feature in a Ligandscout pml file</h3>
+<h3>Jupyter notebook：score all of the features in a Ligandscout pml file</h3>
 <p>The jupyter notebook in the example shows how to use 3D-RISM water density to score the features from the ligandscout pharmacophore model.</p>

 <p>Jupyter notebook: example/pml-analysis-demo.ipynb</p>